logion-network/logion-wallet/README.md

 Alice and Bob are the accounts associated with the legal officers currently powering the Logion wallet.
 In order to access the legal officer UI,
 Alice's keypair must be loaded in the Polkadot extension.
-The first step is to produce the secred seed of Alice and Bob.
+The first step is to produce the secret seed of Alice and Bob.
 This is achieved with the following command:

     subkey inspect SECRET_URI